mickelsonmichael/BookNotes/ConcurrencyIn.Net/Chapter2.md

 ## 2.2.
 Closures to simplify functional thinking

-*Closure* - first-class function with free variables taht are bound in the lexical environment
+*Closure* - first-class function with free variables that are bound in the lexical environment

 They are the more convenient way to give functions access to local state and pass data into background operations.
-They allow a function to acces one ore more non-local variables when invoked outside its immediate lexical scope.
+They allow a function to access one ore more non-local variables when invoked outside its immediate lexical scope.

 *[Free variable](https://stackoverflow.com/a/21856306/3338349)* - a variable used in some function that its value depends on the context where the function is invoked, called or used.
 The function will need to be determined at runtime by stepping backwards up the call chain to find the sender.